scarf-sh/scarf-go/README.md

 Notes

+- `LogEvent` returns `nil` when the HTTP request is successfully sent and receives a 2xx status code.
+When analytics are disabled via env vars, it returns a non-nil error.
+- The `User-Agent` includes SDK version, platform, architecture, and Go version (e.g., `scarf-go/v1.2.3 (macOS; arm64) go/go1.22.3`).
 - This package uses only the Go standard library, no external dependencies.

-- `LogEvent` returns `true` when the HTTP request is successfully sent and receives a 2xx status code.
-When analytics are disabled via env vars, it returns `false` and does not send a request.
+Version stamping

+- The SDK embeds a version in the `User-Agent`.
+By default it is `dev`, but you can override it at build time via ldflags:

+  - `go build -ldflags "-X github.com/scarf-sh/scarf-go/scarf.sdkVersion=v1.2.3" ./...`

+  In CI, set the version from a tag or commit SHA and pass it to `-ldflags`.

+Request format

+- Events are sent as `POST` requests, with all provided properties encoded as URL query parameters on the endpoint URL.
+No JSON body is sent.